Physically-based Lighting Generation for Robotic Manipulation

 where \( \delta \) denotes the SVD model.

-\paragraph{Robotic Relighting Data Curation. } It’s important to note that the vanilla SVD underperforms in this task due to the absence of robotic elements like arms and grippers in its training data, resulting in a severely cartoonish appearance in generated robotic scenes.
-Following SVD's original fine-tuning paradigm, we construct two datasets for different stages of fine-tuning:

-\begin{itemize} \item Synthetic videos with lighting variation (\( \mathcal{D}_1 \), \textit{Fig.}~\ref{fig:synthetic_dataset}).
-We generate domain-specific relighting data for robotic manipulation using the Factor World~\citep{xie2024decomposing} benchmark, introducing lighting variation under identical task execution trajectories.
+\paragraph{Robotic Relighting Data Curation} It’s important to note that the vanilla SVD underperforms in this task due to the absence of robotic elements like arms and grippers in its training data, resulting in a severely cartoonish appearance in generated robotic scenes.
+Following SVD's original fine-tuning paradigm, we construct two datasets for different stages of fine-tuning: \begin{itemize} \item Synthetic videos with lighting variation (\( \mathcal{D}_1 \), \textit{Fig.}~\ref{fig:synthetic_dataset}).
+We generate domain-specific relighting data for robotic manipulation using the Factor World~\cite{xie2024decomposing} benchmark, introducing lighting variation under identical task execution trajectories.
 All 42 built-in scenes covering 19 tasks (e.g., door opening) are used, each captured with six camera views: one fixed top-down and five randomized within constrained azimuth, inclination, and radius in the range \( [-\pi/2, \pi/2] \) to ensure robot visibility.
 Each scene includes 30 lighting conditions by sampling ambient and diffuse RGB values from \([25, 255]\).
 Videos are rendered at \(512 \times 512\) resolution with 100 frames at 24 fps.
 For fine-tuning, we randomly select pairs of videos showing the same task trajectories under different lighting, using one as the input \(\mathbf{I}\) and the other as the target sequence \(\mathbf{I}^*\).

 \item Real-world videos with visual degradation ($\mathcal{D}_2$, \textit{Fig.}~\ref{fig:real_dataset}).
-Since existing real-world robotic datasets lack perfectly paired original and relit videos under identical task execution trajectories, we manually create video pairs by applying visual degradation on original videos from RoboNet~\citep{dasari2019robonet} with 15 million video frames from 7 different robot platforms.
+Since existing real-world robotic datasets lack perfectly paired original and relit videos under identical task execution trajectories, we manually create video pairs by applying visual degradation on original videos from RoboNet~\cite{dasari2019robonet} with 15 million video frames from 7 different robot platforms.
 We apply random visual transformations by sampling brightness, contrast, and saturation scaling factors from $[0.2,1.9]$, and hue shifts from $[-0.5,0.5]$.
 The degraded robot execution video serves as the input $\mathbf{I}$, while the original video acts as the output $\mathbf{I}^*$. \end{itemize}